 What Will You Study

-At the end of your third year you can either choose to graduate with a BSc or if you achieve the necessary criteria to proceed to the fourth year of the MSci degree you will study Immunology, Diseases of the Brain and Molecular Basis of Cancer, plus one other optional module and a research project.
+At the end of your third year you can either choose to graduate with a BSc or, if you achieve the necessary criteria, proceed to the fourth year of the MSci which is master’s level study.
+In your fourth year, you will study Immunology, Diseases of the Brain and Molecular Basis of Cancer, plus one other optional module and a research project.

 The facilities for studying Biomedicine at Lancaster University are excellent.
 We have invested over £4 million in new life science teaching laboratories, which you will use for practical learning and your dissertation project.
 Around 50% of the contact time on the degree is used for practical and workshop activities in the laboratory or in PC labs.